Resources for New Residents

 - Pay for a medical marijuana ID card.

 - Get medical marijuana from an approved dispensary in Pennsylvania.

 Visit our Getting Medical Marijuana guide to learn more about the process of getting medical marijuana in Pennsylvania.

 Finding quality schools and early learning programs is a priority for Pennsylvania’s families.
 Here are a few tools to help choose a school for your children and to find early education and child care services near you.

-To review a school in your area, visit the PA School Performance Profile website.
+To review a school in your area, visit the Future Ready PA Index website.